AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Get User's Invitation`

-Get the invitations for a user
+Get Invitation for a User.

 ### Request